 Getting the Gold Files early will reveal concepts before they are explained in the game.

 Ironic Echo: Dio at one point defends himself after saying Quark is likely dead by stating "What?
-I'm just saying it's a possibility."
+I'm just saying it's a possibility.
+Don't get so worked up about it."
 Later on, when Phi accuses Dio of killing Alice and Luna, she retorts to his objections with "What?
-I'm just saying it's a possibility" too.
+I'm just saying it's a possibility.
+Don't get so worked up about it" too.

 Knockout Gas: As in 999, Zero used traps and grenades containing an aerosol version of the liquid drug in each player's bracelets, Soporil, to incapacitate and capture each victim.